 - Avoid sleeping pills if you can.
 Sleeping pills will help with the process, but they are not always successful since, unfortunately, science has yet to find a cure for insomnia.
 Keep in mind with sleeping pills that they can lead to rebound insomnia on nights the medication isn’t used.

 - Medication side effects, sleep disorders (i.e., sleep apnea, limb movement disorder), and other medical conditions (i.e., chronic pain, hyperthyroidism) can also contribute to sleep disturbances.
 If you find yourself falling asleep during the day, it is more likely related to sleep apnea than it is insomnia.
 A sleep study can help you confirm this.

-If you have a Fitbit, Oura, Apple Watch or similar device you can track your sleep and experiment with seeing how different interventions help.
-Overall, you want to have a combination of REM sleep, deep sleep and light sleep totaling 7-9 hours per night.
+If you have a Fitbit, Oura, Apple Watch, or similar device you can track your sleep and experiment with seeing how different interventions help.
+Overall, you want to have a combination of REM sleep, deep sleep, and light sleep totaling 7-9 hours per night.
 Further, your heart rate should lower mid-way through the night to allow your body to recover and rejuvenate.

 Seek Professional Help if You Have Trouble Sleeping

 It is recommended that we get 7-9 hours of sleep per night.
 Ensuring that you have proper sleep is an essential part of self-care and can help in both physical and emotional disease prevention.
 Sleep hygiene is an important element to balance as you focus on your health.
 Poor-quality and short-duration sleep can cause or exacerbate many metabolic and other physiological problems.
-Sleep hygiene and pre-bed sleep rituals help increase quality and length of sleep at night.
+Sleep hygiene and pre-bed sleep rituals help increase the quality and length of sleep at night.

 Unfortunately, there isn’t one cure that works for all the different types of insomnia.
 But you should give some of these strategies a try and see if your sleep starts to become more regular.
 Learning how to sleep better takes regular practice.